PrideChung/FontAwesomeKit/README.md

 #####*important:*
 If you deleted a sub spec in Podfile, please delete Xcode's derived data in organizer(command+shift+2 to bring up).
 Otherwise Xcode will keep copying font files those supposed to be deleted to the app bundle.

+### Install with Carthage
+Add `github "PrideChung/FontAwesomeKit"` to Cartfile to install all icon fonts.

 ### Install Manually